aliakhtar/EzGss/README.md

 didn't exist when the above command was run, they would be created.

-##Conversion of CSS class names to java methods
+##Conversion of CSS class names to Java methods

 All css class names would be converted from hyphens or underscores to camelCase.
 E.g:
 `foo-bar` will become `fooBar`, `foo_bar` will become `fooBar`, `FOOBAR`, `fooBar`,